Light and strange vector resonances from lattice QCD at physical quark masses

-The rest of this letter is organized as follows: After briefly introducing our \textit{\textbf{lattice setup}}, we describe in detail how we have implemented the workflow outlined above.
-The first step is the \textit{\textbf{spectrum determination}}, in which we extract finite-volume energies for the channels of interest.
-Subsequently, we present our \textit{\textbf{phase-shift determination}} and explain our data-analysis procedure, designed to capture both the systematic and statistical uncertainties present in our data.
-By analytically continuing the phase shifts, we compute the resonance poles in the complex plane, which comprise the \textit{\textbf{main results}} of this work.
-We close with some \textit{\textbf{discussion and outlook}} concerning the future of scattering computations using numerical lattice QCD.
-This letter is accompanied by a more detailed manuscript~\citep{our-long-manuscript}.
-The data generated for this project will be made available at a later stage.
+The rest of this Letter is organized as follows: After briefly introducing our \textit{lattice setup}, we describe in detail how we have implemented the work flow outlined above.
+The first step is the \textit{spectrum determination}, in which we extract finite-volume energies for the channels of interest.
+Subsequently, we present our \textit{phase-shift determination} and explain our data-analysis procedure, designed to capture both the systematic and statistical uncertainties present in our data.
+By analytically continuing the phase shifts, we compute the resonance poles in the complex plane, which comprise the main results of this work.
+We close with some discussion and outlook concerning the future of scattering computations using numerical lattice QCD.
+This Letter is accompanied by a more detailed manuscript~\citep{our-long-manuscript}.
+The correlator data generated for this project are publicly available~\citep{boyle_2024_vy9x7-bzn92}.